vintagedon/ai-ops-home-lab/README.md

 Networking runs on 1Gbps / 2.5Gbps w/firewall duty handled by a Fortigate 40F.

-The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage.
+The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage (8 x 8TB in RAID6), 2TB nVME (caching), 2TB nvme (VM/NFS storage)

 ## Motivation